 This seminar course presents topics in chronic disease using a lifespan approach.
 Contemporary chronic health diseases across the life span, which are prevalent in both developed and developing countries, will be discussed including cardiovascular disease, obesity, cancer, stroke, Alzheimer's disease and others.
-Prerequisite: Admission to the MPH program or Permission by the Program Director.
-(GR)
+Offered As Needed (GR)